hangyan/dpkg-pacman/README.md

 currently, I only finished a few commands,there is still a lot work to do.
-Any suggest and feedback will be welcome.
+Any suggestion and feedback will be welcome.
 Email :
 [yanhangyhy@gmail.com](mailto:yanhangyhy@gmail.com).

 # tools